< Anterolateral abdominal

 In the case of a female, the gubernaculum connects the ovary with the labium majus (Fig. 7-32).
 The underlying reason is that the ovary and labium majus are homologous organs of the testis and scrotum (Fig. 6-9).
 Unlike the male gubernaculum, the female one never gets shorter.

-The proximal part of the gubernaculum between the ovary and uterus becomes the ligament of ovary (Fig. 7-35).
-The distal part becomes the round ligament of uterus that passes the inguinal canal (between the deep and superficial inguinal rings).
+The proximal part of the gubernaculum between the ovary and uterus becomes the ligament of ovary.
+The distal part becomes the round ligament of uterus that passes the inguinal canal (between the deep and superficial inguinal rings) (Fig. 7-35).

-With the exception of the ilioinguinal nerve (Fig. 6-55), the content of the female inguinal canal (round ligament) is definitely thinner than that of the male inguinal canal (spermatic cord).
+Excluding the ilioinguinal nerve (Fig. 6-55), the content of the female inguinal canal (round ligament of uterus) is definitely thinner than that of the male inguinal canal (spermatic cord).
 Consequently, the female inguinal canal is thinner than the male one.
-Thus, the herniation of the small intestine through the inguinal canal (indirect hernia) (Fig. 6-30) is less likely to occur in female.
+Thus, the indirect inguinal hernia (Fig. 6-30) is less likely to occur in female.

 The cross sections of the round ligament of uterus and the round ligament of liver (Figs. 6-21,35) are both round.
 Such is also true for the teres minor and major (Fig. 2-4), since the word “teres” means round.